pdarche/carbon/docs/carbon.md

 ![Historical and Projected Emission](../images/historical_and_projected_emissions.png)

 ## Part 3: How can we get there?
 To stay within our budget we have to shrink our emissions by an 2% per year (on average) for the next 34 years to get to zero net new emissions by 2050.  [todo: citation, todo: add chart with carbon growth rates and reductions].
-We have roughly four general ways of making these reductions
+We have roughly four options for making these reductions:

 1. reduce consumption of energy-demanding services
 2. increase energy efficiency of those services
-3. reduce the carbon output from generating energy
+3. reduce the carbon output from generating energy for those services
 4. increase the amount of C02 we remove from the atmosphere

 Barring catastrophe, global population is expected to grow to [11 billion people](http://www.un.org/en/development/desa/news/population/2015-report.html) by 2100.
 In the next 25 years [nearly a billion are expected to join the middle class](http://siteresources.worldbank.org/EXTABCDE/Resources/7455676-1292528456380/7626791-1303141641402/7878676-1306699356046/Parallel-Sesssion-6-Homi-Kharas.pdf), and they'll want the services that come with that status.
 So in general demand for energy intensive services will grow over the next decades.

 There are reductions in services -- especially in those serivces consumed by the top of the global income distribution -- however, that can have a meaningful impact.
 [The average American takes 6.8 flights per year](https://www.ustravel.org/answersheet).
-Reducing that by just one flight could take 5% off that their carbon footprint.
-Multi-family dwellings (apartments and condos) use [50% less energy](http://buildingsdatabook.eren.doe.gov/docs/DataBooks/2011_BEDB.pdf) than single-family.
+Reducing that by just **one** flight could take 5% off that his or her carbon footprint.
+Apartments and condos use [50% less energy](http://buildingsdatabook.eren.doe.gov/docs/DataBooks/2011_BEDB.pdf) than single-family homes.
 Residential energy use accounts for 10% of all carbon emmissions.
 If we were to become a completely urban civilization, we'd reduce emissions that much further.
 And it's  estimated that [22.6kgs of C02-equivalent gasses are emitted for each 1kg of beef](http://www.unep.org/pdf/unep-geas_oct_2012.pdf).
 Were we to cut out beef from our diets we'd reduce emissions by 5% (livestock accounts for nearly half of agricultural emissions which are 14% of total emissions, mostly in the form of [methane emissions from cow digestion](https://en.wikipedia.org/wiki/Enteric_fermentation)).

 ![Historical and Projected Emission](../images/projected_emissions_with_reductions.png)